Information regarding the earthquake-prone status of a building is public information and is available from Council on request.

 If you want to have an Initial Evaluation Procedure (IEP) or Detailed Seismic Assessment (DSA) of the building you live or work in carried out, you can ask your landlord to arrange for this assessment to be carried out.
 However they are under no obligation to have this done.

-If the building you live or work in has been assessed as potentially earthquake prone and you want to carry out strengthening work on the building, you will require your landlord’s permission to do so.
+If you wish to carry out strengthening work on the building you live or work in, you will require your landlord’s permission to do so.
 A building consent may also be required from Council for this work to be completed legally.
 It is up to you and your landlord to determine who pays for the cost of the remedial work.

 Council and the Earthquake Commission provide guidance on simple steps you can take to secure furniture, fittings and your hot water cylinder.
 Before you make any changes to your building, please check the terms of your tenancy agreement to see if you need your landlord's permission.